Enlightra: Shaping the Future of Data Transmission by Light

 Using our technology, you could encode different input vectors by laser beams with different frequencies, allowing for parallel optical computing reaching unprecedented 1 Peta MAC (multiply-accumulate) operations per second – which we expect to be about two orders of magnitude faster and more energy-efficient than current tensor processing units.

-We are in the fortunate position that we got requests from companies already during my Ph.D., and at the moment, we got more interest than what we can serve right now.
+We are in the fortunate position that we got requests from companies already during my Ph.D., and at the moment, we have more interest than what we can serve right now.
 That’s the magic of market pull and solving hard-burning customer problems – data centers are frying right now, and everyone is looking for ways to reduce energy consumption.

-There are also many RnD-departments interested in working with us, as not every company can afford the optical equipment and a team of Ph.D. students to make it work.
-We tested our first prototype with Microsoft research, back when it was still the size of a microwave oven.
+There are also many RnD departments interested in working with us, as not every company can afford the optical equipment and a team of Ph.D. students to make it work.
+We tested our first prototype with Microsoft Research, back when it was still the size of a microwave oven.
 But now we are on the way to making it as compact as a silicon chip!
 Our dream is to build small, pluggable transceivers that could then be sold in large volumes – helping data centers transmit data 100x faster and 10x more energy efficient.

-Advice for fellow deep tech founders: Develop your emotional intelligence.
+Develop your emotional intelligence.
 Deep tech founders often come from science and believe tech knowledge is the most important thing, which will be the only determinant of their success.
 However, you also need to persuade people around you that you do something that can change the world: investors, customers, and even your future employees.
 The best entrepreneurs are the ones that blend strong tech skills with strong emotional skills, and that can excite and motivate people!